-If you need them to click on a link, or visit your website, or watch a video, you need to be clear with what action you’d like them to take.
+If you need them to click on a link, visit your website, or watch a video, you need to be clear with what action you’d like them to take.

 By having a clear goal in your email marketing campaign, you’ll be able to measure your results.
-You’ll want to see the number of emails that have been delivered, opened, read — and which recipients have clicked through.
+You’ll want to see the number of emails that have been delivered, opened, and read — and which recipients have clicked through.
 Also, you can then take action with the feedback you’ve been armed with, instead of business decisions that are a shot in the dark.

 Email Marketing Automation